Now You See It (American game show): Solo Game (All versions)

 In the Solo Game, the champion was given one minute to find ten words on a brand new board.
 The champion viewed the board on a telestrator screen.
 On the original Now You See It, the Solo Game board had four rows of 16 letters each and the screen was embedded in Jack Narz's desk.
 The 1989 series positioned their bonus area at center stage, with the podium on the third tier of the set.
 Inside the podium was the screen to display the computer generated board, which like all of the boards to that point was four rows of fourteen letters each.

 After a clue was given, the champion had to find the relevant word, circle it with an electronic pencil, and call it out.
 If the champion could not immediately locate the word, he/she was permitted to pass; any words that were passed on would be played again after all ten clues had been given.
 If the champion managed to find all ten words within the time limit, he/she won a cash jackpot.
 If not, $100 was given to him/her for each word that had been found.

 On both series, the Solo Game jackpot started at $5,000.
 On the 1974 series, the jackpot increased by $1,000 for each time that it was not won, stopping once it reacted CBS' limit of $25,000 on winnings. $5,000 was added on the 1989 series for each unsuccessful attempt, with no cap on how high it could reach.

 A champion was allowed to play on the 1974 series until either being defeated in the main game or winning the Solo Game.
+If the champion retired in the 1974 version, the runner up/second runner up in the main game becomes champion designate on the next show.
 The 1989 series allowed champions to return until they played the Solo Game five times or reached $75,000 in winnings, which CBS' limit had increased to by that time.
+If a champion retired in the 1989 version, a random contestant becomes champion designate on the next show.